KDE/digikam-doc/right_sidebar/colors_view.rst

     (3) : the highlights-tone on the right.

 .. figure:: images/sidebar_histogramdescription.webp
+    :alt:
+    :align: center

+    An Image Histogram in All Colors Mode

 The distribution of the graph, where the spikes and bulges are clustered, indicates whether the image is too dark, too bright, or well-balanced.

 With an under exposed photograph, the histogram will have a distribution of brightness that tends to be mostly on the left of the graph.

 .. figure:: images/sidebar_histogramsample1.webp
+    :alt:
+    :align: center

+    An Under Exposed Photograph

 With an over exposed photograph, the histogram will have the bulge showing the brightness distributed mostly towards the right of the graph.

 .. figure:: images/sidebar_histogramsample2.webp
+    :alt:
+    :align: center

+    An Over Exposed Photograph

 With a correctly exposed photograph, the histogram will have a distribution of brightness that will be most prominent near the center part of the graph.

 .. figure:: images/sidebar_histogramsample3.webp
+    :alt:
+    :align: center

+    A Correctly Exposed Photograph

 .. important:: Not all photographs have to exhibit this bulge in the center part of their histogram.
 Much depends on the subject of the photograph.
 In some cases, it might be appropriate for the histogram to show a peak at one end or the other, or both.

 The histogram is a reliable way of deciding whether or not a photograph is correctly exposed.
-Should the histogram show an over or under exposure, an Exposure Correction Tool should be used to fix the photograph.
+Should the histogram show an over or under exposure, an :ref:`Exposure Correction Tool <exposure_correction>` should be used to fix the photograph.

 ICC Profile Viewer
 ~~~~~~~~~~~~~~~~~~